Application period 2024 (FAQ 1): 1 – 31 May 2024

 Applicants do not have to provide a proof of proficiency in German!

-The application form can be downloaded only at the end of the online application procedure with Humboldt-Universität zu Berlin
+The application form can be downloaded only at the end of the online application procedure with Humboldt-Universität zu Berlin.
+The form contains an automatically generated address to which the application must be sent (Humboldt-Universität zu Berlin, Studierendenservice, Unter den Linden 6, 10099 Berlin)

-(c) proof of proficiency in English − see related list under I(b) above
+(c) Proof of proficiency in English − see related list under I(b) above and FAQ 5

 If the certificate awarded for a first degree cannot be provided, the following must be submitted: